aris-mav/NMRInversions.jl/docs/src/tutorial.md

     The `results` variable above is an `inv_out_1D` or `inv_out_2D` structure, which contains all the relevant information produced by the `inversion` function.
     To access that information, we can look at the fields of the structure using the dot notation.
-    The field names can be shown by using the REPL help mode (typing ? at the julia> prompt), and typing the variable's name (in this case ?results).
+    The field names contained in the structure can be shown by using the REPL help mode (typing ? at the julia> prompt), and typing the variable's name (in this case, `?results`).
     Alternatively, running `@doc results` will also give you the same answers.

 The results can easily be visualised through the GLMakie extension of the package.

 ```julia
 using GLMakie
 plot(results)
 ```
+This will open a GUI with tools to interactively extract some information from the inversion results, by selecting regions and labelling them accordingly.

 !!! info
     The `plot` function of GLMakie is modified by this package